input-output-hk/marlowe-starter-kit/ReadMe.md

 ## Lesson 1.
 Marlowe Runtime\'s Command-Line Interface

 The backend services in Marlowe Runtime can be accesses via the command-line using the `marlowe` tool.
 The example [Zero-Coupon Bond Using Marlowe Runtime's Command-Line Interface](runtime-cli/zcb.ipynb) provides step-by-step instructions on running a contract on the `preprod` public testnet using `marlowe`.

+## Lesson 2.
+Marlowe Runtime\'s REST Interface

+The backend services in Marlowe Runtime can be accesses via the HTTP REST API served by `marlowe-web-server`.
+The example [Zero-Coupon Bond Using Marlowe Runtime's REST Interface](runtime-rest/zcb.ipynb) provides step-by-step instructions on running a contract on the `preprod` public testnet using REST endpoints.